Subang LRT station

-The SS7 LRT station is a light rapid transit (LRT) station that serves the suburb of Kelana Jaya in Selangor, Malaysia.
-It serves as one of the stations on the Shah Alam line, the station is an elevated rapid transit station in Petaling Jaya, Selangor, Malaysia, forming part of the Klang Valley Integrated Transit System.
-The station will be built in SS7 township in Petaling Jaya opposite Persada PLUS, the headquarters of the PLUS Expressways and Subang Toll Plaza of the New Klang Valley Expressway.
+The Subang LRT station, is a light rapid transit (LRT) station that serves the suburb of Kelana Jaya in the city of Petaling Jaya, Selangor, Malaysia.
+It serves as one of the stations on the Shah Alam line, the station is an elevated rapid transit station, forming part of the Klang Valley Integrated Transit System.
+The station is situated in the SS7 township in Petaling Jaya opposite Persada PLUS, the headquarters of the PLUS Expressways and Subang Toll Plaza of the New Klang Valley Expressway (NKVE).

-The station is marked as Station No. 6 along with the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-Originally this LRT station was expected to be operational in February 2024, however the operational date for the entire Shah Alam Line has been delayed and expected to be operational by third quarter of 2025 as mentioned by Transport Minister Anthony Loke. (previously expected to be operational by March 2025 as announced in 2023) It will have facilities such as kiosks, restrooms, elevators, taxi stand and feeder bus among others.